Skip to main content

 4

-Add middleware to your agent
+Add the middleware to your agent

 Pass rb.middleware() in the middleware list when you create your agent.
-No other changes are required.

 from langchain.agents import create_agent